thothforge/thothctl/docs/framework/commands/init/init.md

 ### Template Substitution

 ThothCTL supports template substitution in project files.
-For example, `#{project_name}#` in templates will be replaced with the actual project name.
+For example, `test-wrapper` in templates will be replaced with the actual project name.

 ## Examples